Dr. Victoria C Ridger BSc PhD PGCertHE FHEA

 I currently have collaborations with Dr Helen Philippou and Dr Robert Ariens at the University of Leeds investigating in vivo thrombus formation in the femoral vein.
 I also have a long-standing collaboration with Professor Dan Cutler at UCL investigating the role of intracellular trafficking molecules in the modulation of leukocyte-endothelial interactions and leukocyte trafficking in vivo.

-Undergraduate: I am a non-clinical academic tutor for medical students.
+Non-clinical academic tutor for medical students.

 - Editor for the Journal of Inflammation and Pharmacology, Research and Perspectives.

-- Member of the UK Adhesion Society Committee.
+- Treasurer for the UK Adhesion Society.

 - Member of the UK Adhesion Society, British Society for Immunology and British Atherosclerosis Society.